boardroom-inc/stateless/docs/questions-about-ethereum/is-ethereum-immutable.md

 ---
-title: Is Ethereum Immutable? - EthHub
+title: Is Ethereum Immutable? - stateless

 description: Transactions and data stored within the Ethereum blockchain are immutable.
 ---